-For energy technologies with highly globalised supply chains, employment estimates reflect where in the world upstream manufacturing capacity is located, rather than where there corresponding technologies are deployed.
-Data about the manufacturing capacity for specific technologies (such as solar PV panels, wind turbines, gas turbines, etc.) was gathered by country or region, and the global total of manufacturing jobs was redistributed across GEC Model regions accordingly.
+For energy technologies with highly globalised supply chains, employment estimates reflect where in the world upstream manufacturing capacity is located, rather than where the corresponding technologies are deployed.
+Data about the regional manufacturing capacity for specific technologies (such as solar PV panels, wind turbines, gas turbines, etc.) was sourced from internal IEA databases produced for the Energy Technology Perspectives (ETP) report, as well as other sources, and the global total of manufacturing jobs was redistributed across GEC Model regions accordingly.
 For technologies that have very localised production, such as building materials and biofuels, all manufacturing jobs were assumed to be created locally.